Sailing Vacations- Snorkelling

-What to expect when snorkeling in the Virgin Islands, the Leeward Islands and the Windward Islands.
+What to expect when snorkelling in the Virgin Islands, the Leeward Islands and the Windward Islands.

 Warm Caribbean Water: Body temperature water.